daubejb/daube-header-fixed/README.md

 ## Options

-The following options are available within the daube-header-fixed tag:
+The following options are available manually or programatically within the opening daube-header-fixed tag:

+  1. headercolor - ```headercolor="rgba(0,0,0,1)"```
+    - hexcodes OR rgb OR rgba